Fritzl case: Discovery

 Elisabeth did not provide police with more details until they promised her that she would never have to see her father again.
 Over the next two hours, she told the story of her 24 years in captivity.
 Elisabeth recounted that Fritzl raped her and forced her to watch pornographic videos, which he made her re-enact with him in front of her children in order to humiliate her.
 Fritzl, aged 73, was quickly arrested on suspicion of serious crimes against family members.

 During the night of 27 April, Elisabeth, her children and her mother Rosemarie were taken into care.
 Fritzl told investigators how to enter the chamber through a small hidden door, opened by a secret keyless entry code.
-Rosemarie had been unaware of what had been happening to Elisabeth.
+According to Elisabeth, Rosemarie had been unaware of what had been happening in their home.

 On 29 April, it was announced that DNA evidence confirmed Fritzl as the biological father of his daughter's children.
 His defence lawyer, Rudolf Mayer, said that although the DNA test proved incest, evidence was still needed for the allegations of rape and enslavement.
-In their 1 May daily press conference, police stated that Fritzl had forced Elisabeth to write a letter the previous year, which indicated that he may have been planning to release her and the children.
+In their 1 May daily Press conference, police stated that Fritzl had forced Elisabeth to write a letter the previous year, which indicated that he may have been planning to release her and the children.
 The letter said that she wanted to come home but "it's not possible yet."
 Police believe Fritzl was planning to pretend to have rescued his daughter from her fictitious cult.
 Police spokesman Franz Polzer said police planned to interview at least 100 people who had lived as tenants in the Fritzl home in the previous 24 years.